zwennaf/dhaniverse/ICP_WEB3_SETUP.md

 3. Ensure Internet Identity service is accessible
 4. Review network connectivity

-The system is designed to handle all ICP operations automatically, including Dhani Coin management, staking, and Web3 integration.
+The system is designed to handle all ICP operations automatically, including Dhani Coin management and Web3 integration.